matt-stj/angular-js-todo-list/README.md

   ```

 Fetch notes/todo items from the birdie app endpoints so we don't have to use hardcoded examples.
+Let's go ahead and replace the $scopes.todo array with the code below.
 ([Docs for Angular http functions](https://docs.angularjs.org/api/ng/service/$http))

 ```